Guided School Groups

 Beaver Lake Teacher Newsletter

-Join our mailing list to receive the monthly newsletter just for teachers, send your email address to email@example.com with "Teacher Newsletter" in the subject line.
+Join our mailing list to receive the monthly newsletter just for teachers, send your email address to firstname.lastname@example.org with "Teacher Newsletter" in the subject line.
 (You may wish to use your personal email address, since Constant Contact, our email marketing software provider, is blocked by some district servers.)
 Each issue features interesting facts and unique classroom activities.
+Click here to download a recent edition of the Teacher Newsletter.

 From the third week of September through Thanksgiving children witness pond life, insects, fungi (recycling), migration, fall colors, and wildlife preparing for winter.
-We begin taking reservations on June 1.

 Snowshoeing, wildlife tracking, and ice harvesting are ideal winter school activities.
-Registration for snowshoe trek (grades 4-6) begin September 15.

 The maple sugaring process is demonstrated and discussed including legends, historic use, and origin of the sugar.
-Reservations are taken on the day classes resume after the New Year's holiday.

 From mid-April through the end of school, tours reveal the blooming of spring with migrating geese in April, woodland wildflowers in May, and lush growth in June.
-Reservations are taken on the day classes resume after the New Year's holiday.

 During your visit to Onondaga County Parks, you may be photographed, videotaped, or filmed by Onondaga County Parks or authorized parties.
 Your attendance/admission serves as permission for use of these images by Onondaga County Parks.
 Commercial photography or filming is prohibited without permission of Onondaga County Parks.